ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 The most important thing we want you to get out of this lab is the ability to
 * create a solution to a Python problem
 * iterate until your solution produces the correct behavior on a wide as possible range on inputs
-* keep every step of that development process in a github repo
+* keep every step of that development process in a GitHub repo

 Here's a more complete list of our learning objectives:

 * A few Unix commands, including:  `pwd`, `ls`, `cd`, `mkdir`
-* Some new options for creating a private github repo for a lab
+* Some new options for creating a private GitHub repo for a lab
-   * Creating it with a README.md and .gitignore for Python
+   * Creating it with a `README.md` and `.gitignore` for Python
    * Adding a pair partner as a collaborator.
 * How to clone a private repo at the Bash (Unix) command line
 * How to store a Python file in that repo